learn-co-curriculum/react-ts-state/README.md

 #### Only Call Hooks from React Functions

-> Don’t call Hooks from regular TypeScript functions.
+> Don’t call Hooks from regular JavaScript/TypeScript functions.

 React Hooks are meant to work specifically with React components, so make sure to only use Hooks inside of React components.
 We'll see how to create custom